 I sat for a moment and remembered her beautiful chocolate skin.
 “Some girl in trouble yesterday is all.”

 Ezra chuckled.
 “She must have been fine.”

 “Pretty?”
 Ezra asked.

 Ezra left the room laughing out loud, and I ignored his laughter.
-Instead, I thought of her soul-sucking eyes filled with fear as I beat the shit out of her attacker.
+Instead, I thought of her soul-sucking eyes filled with fear as she ran, and how badly I beat the shit out of her attacker.
 I wondered who she was, and how I was going to get closer to her.
 For the first time in my life, I was really attracted to a woman and had no idea who she was.